-- 2.6 The jury makes a recommendation to the full Arts Commission on two exhibitions for the year, and a contingent exhibition.
+- 2.3 In general, exhibitions will rotate every 6 months.
+The Arts Commission may change the schedule or propose a theme, as conditions dictate. - 2.4 Proposals must include images of all the artworks that are to be presented.
+Accepted exhibitions may not include artwork(s), replacement or otherwise, that have not been reviewed by the jury. - 2.5 Artwork that includes advertising or logos or is political, religious or sexual in nature will not be accepted. - 2.6 Each proposal must include one time-based component, such as a forum, discussion, music, dance or literary performance that is also tied to the theme of the exhibition.
+These time-based components will take place during the timeline of the exhibition, at City Hall. - 2.7 The jury makes a recommendation to the full Arts Commission on two exhibitions for the year, and a contingent exhibition.
 The Commission's recommendation will be communicated to the City Manager for formal acceptance or rejection of the proposed slate of exhibitions.
-If either of the proposed exhibitions will have substantial community impact, the City Manager, at his discretion, may forward the proposed exhibitions to the Olympia City Council for review and approval. - 2.7 For their efforts in coordinating the exhibition, each selected curator will receive an honoraria of \$500 from the Municipal Art Fund.
+If either of the proposed exhibitions has the potential for substantial community response, the City Manager, at his or her discretion, may forward the proposed exhibitions to the Olympia City Council for review and approval. - 2.8 For their efforts in coordinating the exhibition, each selected curator will receive an honoraria of \$700 from the Municipal Art Fund.

-2.8 Criteria
+2.9 Criteria